TanStack/router/docs/framework/react/migrate-from-react-location.md

 ### Step 10: Generate the route tree

-If you are using vite as your bundler, the route tree will be generated automatically when you run the dev script.
+If you are using one of the supported bundlers, the route tree will be generated automatically when you run the dev script.

-If you are not using vite, you can generate the route tree by running the following command:
+If you are not using one of the supported bundlers, you can generate the route tree by running the following command:

 ```bash
 npx tsr generate